MarcusA27/marcusa27/README.md

 ## Wsg World 👋

-I’m a high school student at Colorado Academy with interest in data science and sports analytics.
+High school student at Colorado Academy with interest in data science and sports analytics.

 - 🔭 I’m currently working on Premier League Match Outcome Modeling
-- 🌱 I’m currently learning Data Science with Python
+- 🌱 I’m currently learning Data Science with Python & Algorithms
 - 📫 How to reach me: Email